-EMD-35413 –
+EMD-35413

 The overall results for EMD-35413 initially appear comparable to those of the previous map, exhibiting an average correlation of 0.5316 for the BFGS algorithm and 0.7110 for the 'Fit in Map' feature.
 However, a detailed analysis reveals a more nuanced performance trend.
 By segmenting the results into two distinct groups and analyzing them independently, a significant pattern is evident.